Web Crawlability (for Forms and Websites) Guide

 Overview

-Web crawlability is the visibility of your event to engine web crawlers, also known as robots or “bots.”
-There are three options for crawlability:
+The document explains the visibility of events to search engine web crawlers, also known as robots or bots.

 Default Behavior in Certain